daa97/daa97.github.io/projects.md

 <div class="skill-tags">
   <span class="tag">Vacuum Systems</span>
   <span class="tag">ASME B&PV Code</span>
-  <span class="tag">Drawing Development</span>
+  <span class="tag">Mechanical Drawings</span>
   <span class="tag">Procedure Development</span>
+  <span class="tag">PLC Automation</span>
 </div>
 **2023-Present | *Ongoing Project at Holtec International***

 At Holtec International, I lead the development of leak testing equipment and processes on the various product lines of [HI-STAR](https://holtecinternational.com/products-and-services/nuclear-fuel-and-waste-management/dry-cask-and-storage-transport/hi-star/) casks used for transport and containment of nuclear waste.
-My work focuses on the design of seals and tools for low- to medium-vacuum systems to allow testing packages for leaks by using mass spectrometry to detect helium.
+My work focuses on the design of seals and tools for low- to medium-vacuum systems to allow testing packages for leaks by using mass spectrometry to detect helium infiltration.
+I am also leading an effort to automate existing testing processes in order to create large production cost savings.

 # HANI Non-Invasive Temperature Meter
 <div class="skill-tags">